 Today Northwest Arkansas continues to rank as a premier job growth region, but our community has identified access to high-quality early childhood programs the top quality of life concern.
 Nearly 70% of all children under five are cared for by an adult outside the home with childcare programs ensuring an estimated 48K people in our area are able to work each day.

-That’s why we are launching It Takes a Village to Raise a Child Capital Campaign.
+That’s why we are launching Bright Futures Campaign.